A guide to applying in the first round for autumn semester

 3. First assessment of your application

-Once the National Admissions Office has received your supporting documents they will be forwarded on to a central unit which makes a first assessment of your application and make sure that it meets the general entry requirements.
+Once the National Admissions Office has received your supporting documents they will be forwarded on to a central unit which makes a first assessment of your application to make sure that it meets the general entry requirements.

 5. The selection process

-When the local Admissions Office has assessed all the applications the selection begins.
+When the local Admissions Office has assessed all applications the selection begins.
 The University of Borås does not use selection groups specifically for fee-paying students.